Guide to studying Town & Country Planning and Landscape Design

 Planning (Urban, Rural & Regional)

-Studying Town & Country Planning and Landscape Design will help you develop a critical, questioning approach, where you'll get a solid grounding in the way planning works.
+Studying Town & Country Planning and Landscape Design will help you develop a critical approach to the subject area while gaining a solid understanding of how planning works.

-An adaptable degree, Town & Country Planning and Landscape Design is easy to study either full- or part-time, as well as either a three-year undergraduate or condensed one-year postgraduate course.
+An adaptable degree, Town & Country Planning and Landscape Design is easy to study either full- or part-time.
+Three-year undergraduate courses and condensed one-year postgraduate courses are also available.

 Town & Country Planning and Landscape Design degrees teach transferable skills such as presentation, research and communication.
 You'll also develop specific skills for the field, along with good people skills.